CharlieChenyuZhang/chenyuzhang.com/README.md

 backend - node.js, Docker, Amazon ECR, App Runner

+# NOTE

+Since I am using react-mathjax which only works with React16 but now, my React version is React18.
+So I am adding `--legacy-peer-deps` flag to the npm ci so it reads `npm ci --legacy-peer-deps`

+I've chagned the Build settings manually in the AWS Amplify.

 # blog posts instruction

 - write your new blog in the public/posts folder